lasa01/blender-vmt/README.md

 To fix this, open the .mtl file and navigate to the line that caused the error.
 If the line has no relevant data (such as an empty block {}), you can safely delete it.
 If the line specifies relevant data, try surrounding both the key and the value in double quotes (""), in case they aren't already.

-## Installation
-1. Clone the repository.
-2. Run `install.sh`.
-(You can use Git Bash under Windows.)
-3. Run `python pack_addon.py`
-4. Install the addon .zip file in Blender